SpongePowered/SpongeDocs/source/plugin/placeholders/retrievingtext.rst

 Including Placeholders in Text
 ==============================

-Placeholders can also be used in :javadoc:`Component` and :javadoc:`ComponentBuilder` objects without parsing them first.
+Placeholders can also be used in ``Component`` and :javadoc:`ComponentBuilder` objects without parsing them first.
 Sponge provides a :javadoc:`PlaceholderComponent` object that bundles a ``PlaceholderParser`` and ``PlaceholderContext`` together.